 - Results from other staining techniques can be provided when pertinent and of educational value.

-- Cases submitted must be stripped of all identifiers, except for a unique laboratory identifier, eg, laboratory id number.
+- Cases submitted must be stripped of all patient identifiers, except for a unique laboratory identifier/laboratory name.